hkujy/LinJuanJuan/RemarksOnRestoreAlgorithm.md

+# TODO
+1. write the solution to update the neighbour operators

 # Remarks
 1. I can reproduce Wang's work, however, there may be some accuracy issue
 2. Remark: even for the link with one failure links the recover secquence is not the same